-This resource compiled by the NC3Rs, RSPCA and Institute of Animal Technology (IAT) aims to help laboratory animals technicians make informed decisions about the suitability of environmental enrichment items for animals within their facility.
-A key aim is to empower technical staff to undertake robust evaluations of environmental enrichment items and assess their impact on animal welfare.
+This resource compiled by the NC3Rs, RSPCA and Institute of Animal Technology (IAT) can help laboratory animals technicians make informed decisions about the suitability of environmental enrichment items for animals within their facility.
+It aims to empower technical staff to undertake robust evaluations of environmental enrichment items and assess their impact on animal welfare.

 - Read through all sections to familiarise yourself with suitable enrichment for the laboratory animal species you work with and how to evaluate whether your chosen enrichment items will effectively improve animal welfare.

 - Use the example protocols and other guidance on our approaches to evaluating enrichment page to plan your own enrichment evaluation study.
 In particular, the decision table will help you decide what type of study protocol might best suit your circumstances, taking account of the time investment and resources required.
 We also provide advice on adapting the protocols and improving the scientific quality of your study.
 The examples focus on mouse, rat and zebrafish husbandry, but the general advice (e.g. on experimental design) is applicable across all species.

 - Before you begin your study, consider the preparation required and the steps that follow on from data collection (i.e. data analysis and sharing your findings).